(Also see magnetic antenna version , op-amp version and Compound Transistor version)

 The latency is usually under 10 seconds but that's long enough to make correlation with a flash from your detector with a flash on the map a bit challenging.

 This new lightning detector circuit uses a single inductor tuned circuit to receive static pulses from lightning at a frequency near 200 kHz.
-The need for a tapped tuned circuit is eliminated by employing a very high input impedance RF amplifier, using a darlington transistor.
-The amplifier is micro-power, and the whole circuit draws only about 200 uA from two alkaline D cells, hardly denting the shelf life.
-The flasher portion of the circuit is similar to the earlier versions, only the polarity of the transistors is reversed.
-As a result, the output pulses momentarily go to ground from a normally-high state.
+The need for a tapped tuned circuit is eliminated by employing a very high input impedance RF amplifier that uses a darlington transistor.
+The amplifier is micro-power and the whole circuit draws only about 200 uA from two alkaline D cells, hardly denting the shelf life.
+The flasher portion of the circuit is similar to the earlier versions only the polarity of the transistors is reversed.
+As a result the output pulses momentarily go to ground from a normally-high state.